Wongawallan, Queensland: Geography

 The Tamborine-Oxenford Road is the main road to and through the locality.

 History

 The area was originally named Mount Goulburn after Henry Goulburn by surveyor Dixon.
 However, later it was renamed Wongawallan, believed to be an Aboriginal word where wonga means pigeon and walla means water.

 However, it has been claimed that it was named after an Aboriginal man nicknamed "Peter" who killed John Wilkinson, a settler, at Wongawallan Creek in 1876., but contemporaneous newspaper reports of the death of Wilkinson only refer to the Aboriginal man as "Peter".

+The Fox and Hounds Country Inn opened its doors in 2007.
+The inn is an English-inspired pub and restaurant, containing both English and Irish bar areas, as well as a beer garden and upstairs suite.
+Much of the inn’s internal fittings, furnishings and memorabilia came from the 18th-century Sussex Arms Hotel in Tunbridge Wells, United Kingdom.